Sample efficient likelihood-free inference for virus dynamics with different types of experiments: The likelihood free inference method

 The hidden constraints and aborted simulations are a problem in BOLFI because without the simulated output $y'$, it is not possible to calculate $d(\theta')$ and update the surrogate model as usual.
 Meanwhile, it is also not advisable to skip the model update and not learn from the simulation result at all.
 Since BOLFI uses the surrogate model and acquisition rules to choose the parameter values considered in the next simulation, no model update could mean that BOLFI repeatedly chooses invalid parameter combinations in an attempt to learn about discrepancies that cannot be observed.
 To prevent this, BOLFI should learn to avoid invalid parameter combinations that result in aborted simulations.

 The experiments carried out in this work use BOLFI extended with a classifier.
 The approach is similar to the one introduced by \citet{elgammal2023fast}.
 The idea is to combine the regression model that learns dependencies between simulator parameters and discrepancies with a binary classifier that learns the hidden constraints that divide parameters into valid and invalid combinations.
 While the regression model is only updated when the simulation succeeds and returns an output $y$, the classifier is updated based on all attempted and succeeded simulations, and predicted discrepancies are calculated based on the combined model.
 In practice, if the parameters $\theta$ are classified as valid, the predicted mean and variance are calculated based on Equations \eqref{pred_mean} and \eqref{pred_variance} as usual, and if the parameters are classified as invalid, the predicted mean $\mu(\theta)=\infty$ and predicted variance $\sigma(\theta)=0$.
+This setting of mean and variance in the prediction model is also helpful when selecting the next sampling point using the acquisition method, since it can avoid the invalid region.

 \citet{elgammal2023fast} combined GP regression with a support vector machine classifier, whereas previous works on BO under hidden constraints have commonly used GP classifiers.
 For a review, see \citep{bussemaker2024surrogate}.
 The BOLFI version studied in this work uses GP models for both the classifier and the regression component.